NOAA-ORR-ERD/WebGnomeClient/doc/location_files/pws_examples.rst

 Rerun the above spills with the following change: Add a 15-knot wind from the east.

-**How does the wind affect the trajectories?
-Note the changes in the mass balances.**
+How does the wind affect the trajectories?
+Note the changes in the mass balances.

-    **Hint:** To add the wind condition to your model, double-click "Wind" in the left section of the Map Window (the Summary List).
+**Hint:**

-    Enter the speed and direction of the wind in the Constant Wind window that opens.
+To add the wind condition to your model, in Setup View, click the Edit Wind icon (pencil) at the bottom of the Wind panel.

 +----------------------------+----------------+----------------+
 | **                         | **Spill #1**   | **Spill #2**   |